 To make satisfactory academic progress in the first and second of the THREE TERMS at Nyack, students must earn at least 9 credits with a 2.0 G.P.A.
-If a student does not have the required 9 credits AND a G.P.A. of 2.0, the student will either be administratively withdrawn, or placed on academic probation (see below.)
+If a student does not have the required 9 credits AND a G.P.A. of 2.0, the student will be placed on academic probation (see below.)
 If a student must stop out of the cohort after Term One or Two, the student may transfer into another cohort after the required academic standard has been met.

-Students who end Term One or Two with three (3) or fewer credits completed, or less than a 2.0 Grade Point Average, will be administratively withdrawn from their cohort.
+Students who end Term One or Two with three (3) or fewer credits completed, or less than a 2.0 Grade Point Average, will not be able to continue with their cohort.
 An appeal form is available on our website for students who wish to appeal for permission to stay in the School of Adult and Distance Education.